garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week12/Lethal Autonomous Weapon.md

 Any automated system that can initiate lethal force without specific, conscious & deliberate decision of a human operator, controller, or supervisor

-"weapon system[s] that, once activated, ca select & engage targets without further intervent"
+"weapon system[s] that, once activated, cam select & engage targets without further intervention by a human operator."